microsoft/IoT-For-Beginners/2-farm/lessons/5-migrate-application-to-the-cloud/README.md

     > 💁 Remember - this needs to point to the setting, not contain the actual connection string.

 ### Task - run the event trigger

+1. Make sure you are not running the IoT Hub event monitor.
+If this is running at the same time as the functions app, the functions app will not be able to connect and consume events.

+    > 💁 Multiple apps can connect to the IoT Hub endpoints using different *consumer groups*.
+These are covered in a later lesson.

 1. To run the Functions app, run the following command from the VS Code terminal